-The 1970 British Cohort Study (BCS70) follows the lives of more than 17,000 people born in England, Scotland and Wales in a single week of 1970.
+The 1970 British Cohort Study (BCS70) follows the lives of 17,198 people born in England, Scotland and Wales in a single week of 1970.

-Findings from the study have been used to understand some of the most persistent challenges facing UK society, and have been a vital source of evidence on key policy areas such as social mobility, education, training and employment, and economic insecurity.
+By collecting information on various aspects of life, BCS70 has become a vital source of evidence on key policy areas such as social mobility, education, training and employment, and economic insecurity.

 Management and funding

 The majority of BCS70 survey data can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
 Anyone wishing to access the data will need to register with the UK Data Service before downloading.
 Some datasets are only available via Special Licence, or via the UK Data Service Secure Lab.
 Access arrangements comply with ESRC Research Data Policy.

 Research metadata, including basic frequencies, is available using NESSTAR at the UK Data Service.
 The CLS website provides copies of the questionnaires and documentation used in the study.
 The CLS data dictionary offers further metadata including variables and frequencies.

 Jane Elliott, Peter Shepherd; Cohort Profile: 1970 British Birth Cohort (BCS70).
 Int J Epidemiol 2006; 35 (4): 836-843. doi: 10.1093/ije/dyl174